-- If the sender is not on the end user's permitted senders list, or has an auto allow policy, an auto allow policy is automatically created.
+- The sender is not on the end user's permitted senders list, or has an auto allow policy, an auto allow policy is automatically created.

-- If there is an auto allow policy for the sender, a flag is added to it to ensure it is not purged after 120 days.
+- There is an auto allow policy for the sender, a flag is added to it to ensure it is not purged after 120 days.

 Supported File Types